 Counselling and Psychotherapy in Manchester

-I am a fully qualified, experienced, UKCP-registered Person-Centred psychotherapist and recently completed my MSc in Contemporary Person-Centred Psychotherapy and Applications.
+I am a fully qualified, experienced, UKCP-registered Person-Centred psychotherapist.
 I have several years’ experience working in various agency settings and in private practice.
 Prior to setting up my practice in Manchester, I worked in London for Mind, the Centre for Better Health and for Metanoia Institute’s own counselling service, MCPS.

 Some of the issues I have helped people with include anxiety, depression, anger, relationship difficulties, existential issues, feelings of ‘stuckness’, bereavement and other losses, concerns relating to sex and sexuality, low self-esteem, problems with work, domestic violence and other forms of abuse, troubling effects of past experiences, trauma and many others.

 I hold a current DBS certificate, I am fully insured and my clinical work is underpinned by regular clinical supervision from a senior accredited practitioner.

 I work from a Person-Centred philosophy.
 This means that the essence of my approach is to work with you in a warm, supportive, non-judgmental and confidential relationship that can enable you to find your own way towards a more satisfying way of living.